Mitigation of Climate Change in Agriculture (MICCA) Programme

 The system is still evolving and users around the world are encouraged to provide comments and suggestions on the functionalities and performance of the new platform through the feedback system.

-How to navigate to the GHG domain in FAOSTAT3
+How to navigate to the Emissions domains in FAOSTAT:

 Developing the GHG database